nickdala/modern-web-app-pattern-java-microservices/docs/aac/java-mwa-guide.md

 1. *Health Endpoint Monitoring pattern*: The Health Endpoint Monitoring pattern exposes endpoints for monitoring the status and health of different parts of the web app. **(4a)** Implement this pattern in the  main web app. **(4b)** Also implement it in the decoupled service to track the health of endpoints.

 1. *Retry pattern*: The Retry pattern handles transient failures by retrying operations that might fail intermittently. **(5a)** Implement this pattern on all outbound calls to other Azure services in main web app, such as calls to message queue and private endpoints. **(5b)** Also implement this pattern in the decoupled service to handle transient failures in calls to the private endpoints.

+Each design pattern provides benefits that align with one or more pillars of the Well-Architected Framework (see following table).

 | Design Pattern | Implementation location | Reliability | Security | Cost Optimization | Operational Excellence | Performance Efficiency |
 |----------------|-------------------------|-------------|----------|--------------------|-----------------------|------------------------|